 - Also of Cyrus the Younger, Persian prince who led a failed insurrection against his brother for control of the Persian Empire

 - Final Boss: His ghost is in the game's Armies of the Night.

 - Killed Off for Real: Cyrus is fatally shot by Luther.

 - Large Ham: Roger Hill's delivery of Cyrus' speech to the assembled gangs is famously hammy.

-- Visionary Villain: Not to the protagonist, but he's still an in-universe criminal and gang leader.
-His "Truth" that he wants the gangs to embrace is that they outnumber the police force almost 10 to 1, and that together, they could effectively rule the city with their numbers and knowledge of the streets, taxing EVERYONE, even the city goverment and organized crime groups, before they let anything move in the city.
+- Visionary Villain: Not to the protagonists, but he's still an in-universe criminal and gang leader.
+His "Truth" that he wants the gangs to embrace is that they outnumber the police force almost 10 to 1, and that together, they could effectively rule the city with their numbers and knowledge of the streets, taxing EVERYONE, even the city government and organized crime groups, before they let anything move in the city.

 The second in command of The Gramercy Riffs.

 - Bald, Black Leader Guy: After Cyrus is killed, Masai takes command of The Gramercy Riffs.